gianni-rosato/svt-av1-psy/Docs/Appendix-Super-Resolution.md

 # Super-resolution Appendix

 ## 1. Description of the algorithm
 The AV1 specification allows for the input video pictures to be coded at a lower resolution and then upscaled to the original resolution after reconstruction.
 This coding procedure, referred to as super-resolution, is useful in low bit rate streaming scenarios [1].
 Figure 1 depicts the architecture of the processing pipeline when using super-resolution [2].
 At the encoder side, encoding using the super-resolution feature involves the following step.
 First, the source video is downscaled using a non-normative process.
 Second, the downscaled version of the input video is encoded, followed by application of deblocking and CDEF to the reconstructed downscaled version of the input video.
 Third, the output pictures from CDEF are upscaled to the original resolution and loop restoration is applied to the full resolution pictures to recover part of lost high frequency information.
 The upscaling and loop restoration operations are referred to as the super-resolve steps and are normative.
 At the decoder side, the resulting bitstream is decoded, and deblocking and CDEF are then applied on the lower resolution pictures.
-The output pictures from CDEF are then super-resolved to original video resolution[2].
-In order to reduce overheads associated with line-buffers in hardware implementations, the upscaling and downscaling operations are applied to the horizontal dimension only [3].
-The downscaling factor is constrained to 8/9 ~ 8/16.
+The output pictures from CDEF are then super-resolved to original video resolution [2].
+In order to reduce overheads associated with line-buffers in hardware implementations, the upscaling and downscaling operations are applied to the horizontal direction only [3].
+The downscaling factor is constrained to 8/9 ~ 8/16, i.e, maximum 2x.
 The downscaling operation can be applied to some of the frames, especially for frames that are too complex to fit in the target bandwidth.
 Different frames can have different downscaling factors.
-The following sections outline how the different size pictures are processed in the different stages of the SVT-AV1 encoder pipeline and how the downscaling factor is determined.
+The following sections outline how pictures with different sizes are processed in the different stages of the SVT-AV1 encoder pipeline and how the downscaling factor is determined.

 ![superres_pipeline](./img/superres_pipeline.png)
 ##### Figure 1.
 Processing pipeline when super-resolution is active.

 ## 2. Implementation of the algorithm
 ### 2.1.
-Downscaled and full size versions of pictures
+Downscaled and full-size versions of pictures
-Figure 2 illustrates how the different size pictures are processed in the different coding processes/stages.
+Figure 2 illustrates how pictures with different sizes are processed in the different coding processes/stages.
 ![superres_picture_size](./img/superres_picture_size.png)
 ##### Figure 2.
-Processing of the downscaled and full size pictures in the encoder pipeline.
+Processing of the downscaled and full-size pictures in the encoder pipeline.

 In Figure 2, downscaled input refers to a downscaled version of the current input picture.